Downturns: HR guide

 Alternatively, the employee might resign on the basis that the employer has fundamentally breached their contract of employment.
 Depending on the circumstances, various claims could be considered.

-However, if an employer cannot get the employee’s agreement there is another option for pay cuts.
+However, if an employer cannot get the employee’s agreement there is another option open to the employer.
 Providing the employer can demonstrate a sound business reason for the lower salary, carries out consultation as required, warns that any continued refusal could result in the employment being terminated and offers re-engagement on the new terms, a subsequent dismissal could be fair.

 An employee does not necessarily have the right to choose when they take their holiday leave and an employer could tell an employee when to take their leave.
 However, an employer has to give appropriate notice.
 The required notice has to be twice as long as the length of the holiday.
 So if an employer requests an employee to take five days’ holiday, they need to give the employee ten days’ notice of this.

 An employer may decide that the only viable option is redundancy.

 A redundancy technically occurs when the dismissal is due to the closure of the business, the closure of the workplace where the employee was employed or reduced requirements of the business for employees to do work of a particular kind.